Algebra and Discrete Mathematics

 Research

-We provide bachelor'smaster's and doctoral theses topics related to the above areas.
+doctoral theses topics related to the above areas.
 The links contain lists of current topics and past theses.
 Contact the faculty and check their personal webpages for more info.

-You are also welcome to take part in any of our lecture courses related to algebra and discrete mathematics.
+You are also welcome to take part in any of our

 Recent publications

-Here is the research output for Algebra and Discrete Mathematics area.
+research output for the Algebra and Discrete Mathematics area.
 On this site you can also find the research output of individuals and links to full texts of articles when available.
-For preprints check the arxiv and individual homepages.
+For preprints check the

 Scientific events